aarondwi/together/README.md

 ## Nice to have

 1. Support for generic, once golang supports it.
 (How to adapt combiner's semantic though?)
-2. Workerpool to have rate-limited, max new goroutine per second, so not fire-and-forget goroutines only, but amortized to a number of works
+2. Workerpool to have rate-limited, max new goroutine per second and global max, so not fire-and-forget goroutines only, but amortized to a number of works
-3. Reject too many values in batch
-4. Move to soft and hard limit, instead of single soft limit
+3. Reject too many values in batch, by moving to soft and hard limit, instead of single soft limit
-5. `panic` on insensible state (if any) (on constructor?)
-6. Cancellations for task inside a batch(?)
+4. Cancellations for batch(?)